friflo/Friflo.Json.Fliox/README.md

 ## Performance .NET CLR (Common Language Runtime)

-The test cases contain also JSON parser (a JSON iterator) performance test.
+The test cases contain also JSON parser (a JSON iterator) performance tests.
-To reduce side effects in measurement of throughput increase `impliedThroughput` at [TestParserPerformance.cs](Json.Tests/Common/TestParserPerformance.cs)
+To reduce side effects in measurement by NUnit of throughput increase `impliedThroughput` at [TestParserPerformance.cs](Json.Tests/Common/TestParserPerformance.cs)

-On my development system (Intel Core i7-4790k 4Ghz) the throughput of the example JSON files within the CLR are at **200-550 MB/sec**.
+On the used development system (Intel Core i7-4790k 4Ghz) the throughput of the example JSON files within the CLR are at **200-550 MB/sec**.

 ## Performance Unity

-Running the performance inside the Unity Editor in Edit Mode or in the Test Runner show weak performance numbers.
+Running the performance inside the Unity Editor in `Edit Mode` or in the `Test Runner` show weak performance numbers.
 The reason is that the Editor uses only the Mono runtime in these modes.
 Throughput: **6-13 MB/sec**.

-When building the game as a binary for deployment the numbers are okay.
+When building a game as a binary for deployment the numbers are okay.
 There is mainly no difference between the `Scripting Backend` `Mono 2x` and `IL2CPP` which can be used for builds.
 Throughput: **56-116 MB/sec**